-The breed enjoys a long life span, often living into the upper teens or even longer.
-Work with your vet to make sure your Russian Blue is up to date on her vaccines, annual exams, routine testing, and dental care.
+The breed enjoys a long life span, often living into the upper teens or longer.
+Work with your vet to make sure your Russian blue is up to date on its vaccines, annual exams, routine testing, and dental care.

 Diet and Nutrition

-It’s always recommended that you speak with your veterinarian about the best food to feed your Russian Blue.
-The Russian Blue is known to love eating, so one thing to watch out for is overfeeding.
-Keeping your Russian Blue lean is the best way to avoid weight-related health issues like diabetes, heart disease, and arthritis.
+It is always recommended that you speak with your veterinarian about the best food to feed your Russian blue.
+The Russian blue is known to love eating, so one thing to watch out for is overfeeding.
+Keeping your Russian blue lean is the best way to avoid weight-related health issues like diabetes, heart disease, and arthritis.

 More Cat Breeds and Further Research

-Otherwise, check out all of our other cat breed articles to help you find the perfect cat for you and your family.
+Otherwise, check out all of our other cat breed profiles.